Institute of Professional Sound: Mentoring

 The Institute of Professional Sound offers mentoring and career enhancement opportunities for entry-level employees, college graduates, and seasoned professionals.
-The mentoring program is designed to coordinate members who desire to assist their colleagues progress and succeed in their career with individuals seeking the advice and support of more experienced practitioners in the industry.
+The mentoring program is designed to coordinate members who desire to assist their colleagues to progress and succeed in their career with individuals seeking the advice and support of more experienced practitioners in the industry.

 Training

 The organisation provides training forums and conferences for its members which introduce members to emerging technologies, along with seminars on microphone placement and other operational issues.

 Ofcom radio frequency spectrum

 The Institute contributes to the ongoing discussions with Ofcom, regarding the changes to the management and use of the radio frequency spectrum, where it represents several hundred members who are independent users of radio microphone and associated equipment.

 Email conferencing

 Started in June 1995 with just 10 participants, the IPS's Internet email conference IBSNET has over 500 participants (as of 2012).
 Members include individuals from the UK, Germany, Austria, United States, Malaysia, Australia, Japan, and New Zealand.
 The conference provides opportunities for comment and feedback regarding professional standards, working conditions, visa requirements, and radio microphone frequencies in other countries, in addition to putting location recordists in contact with one another and with the dubbing mixers, who may ultimately use their work.